cpp-self-driving-husky/cpp-husky-a200-waypoint-nav/README.md

     rosrun outdoor_waypoint_nav global_checkpoints <lat> <lon> <lat> <lon> ...

 where a list of latitude and longitude coordinates can be input as pairs, separated by a space.
 So far, the coordinates are input as command line arguments.
 A file reader will be added.
+The robot moves in a straight line between these points.

 ### In simulation